-There are so many things that games teach but one of my favorite is good sportsmanship.
+There are so many things that games teach, but one of my favorites is good sportsmanship.

-I hope you enjoy the marble game as much as we do.
+I hope you and your kids enjoy the marble game as much as we do.

 If you play already, do you have the same set of Mancala rules?
 Do you have a homemade board?
-Do you use something other then marbles?
+Do you use something other than marbles?

 Jan is not a blogger… yet.
 She loves hiking and searching garage sales for fun old stuff.
-You can find her shop Family Inspired on Etsy.
 Thanks Mom!